KevinDo-Tuan/KevinDo-Tuan/README.md

 I operate on two layers simultaneously.
 The execution layer is where I ship — real systems with real constraints.
 The infrastructure layer is where I think about how systems should be structured at scale, before anyone else needs to care about it.

+That being said, in my definitions, having agents to help doesn't mean you can rely on it.
+Human have the capabilities to think of the unknown, while for LLMs, it is constraint by previous data and weights.
+As a result, it is crucial and extremely needed to have human.
 ---

 ## Work

 **TUAMS**

 TUAMS is a system-level construct, not a standalone app.
-It is built around Cluely-style principles: structured coordination, intelligent behavior at the component level, and extensibility by design.
+It is built with extremely detailed principles: structured coordination, intelligent behavior at the component level, and extensibility by design.
 The goal is a framework where organization and automation are architectural — not bolted on.
 This is the project I treat most seriously, because it is the one most directly about how I think systems should work.

 **"Infrastructure for a New World"**